 - VR-22 (substance use disorders or mental health conditions)

-- have a disability that interferes with getting or keeping a job;
+- Have a disability that interferes with getting, keeping, or advancing in a job, and

-- be able to benefit from Vocational Rehabilitation (VR) services; and
+- Be able to benefit from vocational rehabilitation services

 Career Exploration - At the Career Zone site you can assess your own interests and begin to explore careers that are related to your strengths, skills, interests and abilities.